iSmart Shankar Worldwide Box Office Collections (Day 5): Ram Pothineni Starrer Continues To Impress!

 Did It Pass The Monday Test?

 The Monday test is so crucial for every Telugu movie.
-There are many movies that showed a decline in collections after phenomenal first weekend.
+There are many movies that showed a decline in collections after a phenomenal first weekend.
 But, iSmart Shankar has no signs of a huge dip and it should be said that the film has passed the Monday test.

 Good Occupancy Rates

-Being a Monday, a dip in the occupancy rate was expected, especially for the Morning shows.
+Being a Monday, a dip in the occupancy rate was expected, especially for the morning shows.
 However, the reports doing the rounds on social media indicate that the evening shows were extremely promising for the movie.

 AP/TS Regions